 The challenges of China's international integration

-The position of Hungary in this global setting will also be assessed, which will complete other findings of the study.
-The data needed will be gathered from different experts through online workshops and interviews.
+The position of Hungary in this global setting was also assessed, which completed other findings of the study.
+The data needed was gathered from different experts through online workshops and interviews.

-Regarding the structure of implementation, the study will be consisting of three distinct study areas, all with the goal of providing a better understanding regarding the differences and similarities of the Western world and China, closely focusing on U.S./Europe – China relations.
+Regarding the structure of implementation, the study consisted of three distinct study areas, all with the goal of providing a better understanding regarding the differences and similarities of the Western world and China, closely focusing on U.S./Europe – China relations.

 The three areas are: economic-, strategic-, and political – institutional dimensions.

-As a first step, each of these topics will be discussed in the form of online conferences, resulting in useful information, which later will be summarized as a draft study.
-This will provide the basis for a second, complementary online conference, which is supposed to produce more precise findings, being completed in written format.
-The partial studies will then be used as the basis for an online conference discussing the ways Hungary could positively influence the examined processes and situations.
+As a first step, each of these topics was discussed in the form of online conferences, resulting in useful information, which was later summarized as a draft study.
+This provided the basis for a second, complementary online conference, which produced more precise findings, completed in written format.
+The partial studies was used as the basis for an online conference discussing the ways Hungary could positively influence the examined processes and situations.

-As a closing act of the project, a final, written, complete study will be summarizing and communicating the findings of previous conferences and documents.
+As a closing act of the project, a final, written, complete study had been summarized and we communicated the findings of previous conferences and documents.